-Kids can get a unique photo with Santa and talk to back and forth with Santa with a special microphone from Nov.
-23 – Dec.
-31. And don’t worry because the scuba elves are keeping an eye on Santa so that the sharks don’t get too close.
+Kids can get a unique photo with Santa and talk to back and forth with Santa with a special microphone while he is in the shark tank.

-Holiday tea in Bardstown
+Enjoy Holiday Tea in Bardstown

-View Christmas Lights Underground
+View Christmas Lights Underground at Mega Cavern

 This is the only completely underground light show of its kind which makes for a unique holiday experience.

-Take a Distillery Holiday Candlelight Tour
+Take a Distillery Holiday Candlelight Tour at Maker’s Mark

 Offered the first two Saturdays in December, you can experience a tour with holiday decor and seasonal cocktails and treats.

 Walk Through a Beautiful Display of Lights

 There is a fee for parking, and additional costs for food, retail items, zip lines, camel rides, museum exhibits, and shows.

-Discover Holiday Simplicity
+Discover Holiday Simplicity at Shaker Village

 You can find more holiday events around the state from the Kentucky Tourism website.